foundry-rs/starknet-foundry/docs/src/starknet/call.md

 ```

 > 📝 **Note**
-> Call does not require passing account-connected parameters (`account` and `accounts-file`) because it doesn't create a transaction
+> Call does not require passing account-connected parameters (`account` and `accounts-file`) because it doesn't create a transaction.